Josip Broz Tito: Tito–Stalin split

 One significant consequence of the tension arising between Yugoslavia and the Soviet Union was Tito's decision to begin large-scale repression against enemies of the government.
 This repression was not limited to known and alleged Stalinists but also included members of the Communist Party or anyone exhibiting sympathy towards the Soviet Union.
 Prominent partisans, such as Vlado Dapčević and Dragoljub Mićunović, were victims of this period of strong repression, which lasted until 1956 and was marked by significant violations of human rights.
 Tens of thousands of political opponents served in forced labour camps, such as Goli Otok (meaning Barren Island), and hundreds died.
 An often disputed but relatively feasible number that was put forth by the Yugoslav government itself in 1964 places the number of Goli Otok inmates incarcerated between 1948 and 1956 to be 16,554, with less than 600 having died during detention.
 The facilities at Goli Otok were abandoned in 1956, and jurisdiction of the now-defunct political prison was handed over to the government of the Socialist Republic of Croatia.

 Tito's estrangement from the USSR enabled Yugoslavia to obtain U.S. aid via the Economic Cooperation Administration (ECA), the same U.S. aid institution that administered the Marshall Plan.
-Still, he did not agree to align with the West, which was a common consequence of accepting American aid at the time.
-After Stalin's death in 1953, relations with the USSR were relaxed, and Tito began to receive aid as well from the COMECON.
+Still, Tito did not agree to align with the West, which was a common consequence of accepting American aid at the time.
+After Stalin's death in 1953, relations with the USSR were relaxed, and Tito began to receive aid from the Comecon as well.
 In this way, Tito played East–West antagonism to his advantage.
 Instead of choosing sides, he was instrumental in kick-starting the Non-Aligned Movement, which would function as a "third way" for countries interested in staying outside of the East–West divide.